spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/02-aks.md

    * Managed Disk - Select the managed disk type to be used.
    * Disk Size - Storage disk size in GB to be attached to the node.
    * Optionally select the system node pool.
    * Availability Zones (if any) - Choose one or more availability zones.
-Spectro Cloud provides fault tolerance to guard against failures like hardware failures, network failures, etc. by provisioning nodes across availability zones if multiple zones are selected.
+Palette provides fault tolerance to guard against failures like hardware failures, network failures, etc. by provisioning nodes across availability zones if multiple zones are selected.
 Zones are supported only for worker pools.

 <InfoBox>
 Every AKS cluster must contain at least one system node pool with at least one node.